Released: 12th April 2004

 Billboard Hot 100 chart run: 53-47-41-41-35-37-43-45-52-65-77-87-98

 As bubblegum pop fell out of favour in the early ‘00s, pop-rock emerged in its place as the more acceptably credible alternative.
 For some acts, this formed an integral part of their identity and for others, it merely necessitated what their material needed to sound like in order to stand a chance of being successful.
-Hilary Duff as a singer always felt like she fell into the latter camp – her musical profile completely being dictated by what would sell rather than any genuine passion.
-It seemed fairly unlikely that she’d ever been within 50 feet of a real guitar.
+Hilary Duff‘s early career as a singer felt like it feel into the latter camp; her musical profile completely being dictated by what would sell.
+Certainly, it seemed fairly unlikely that she’d ever been within 50 feet of a real guitar.

 Indeed, Hilary Duff‘s whole existence as a pop star was always a bit of a weird concept, certainly in her formative years.
-The featherweight vocals and lack of stage presence may have led some to question her credentials as a recording artisté, but that was never really an issue for us – it wasn’t an unfamiliar scenario, after all.
-What was fairly unorthodox however was her apparent lack of insight into what she was doing – Hilary Duff‘s motto on entering the music industry was: “I don’t know if I can sing, but I can try”.
-That endearing ineptitude was largely consistent with the way in which she talked up her music – describing Come Clean for example as: “Not really pop.
+The featherweight vocals and lack of stage presence may have led some to question her credentials as a recording artist, but more unorthodox than that, however, was her apparent lack of insight into what she was doing.
+Hilary Duff‘s motto on entering the music industry was: “I don’t know if I can sing, but I can try”.
+That endearing ineptitude was largely consistent with the way in which she talked up her music, describing Come Clean, for example as: “Not really pop.
 It sounds sort of like techno, but it’s slow”.

-Maybe something was lost in the mixing from when the song was recorded, but to our ears Come Clean is very pop, not remotely techno and definitely not slow.
-And all the better for it.
-While the majority of the Metamorphosis album very much treads down the pop-rock line, Come Clean offers up something sonically much more interesting.
-In stark contrast to Hilary Duff’s smiley, sunny persona, this is a much moodier affair that primarily mixes elements of pop and electro – throwing in a bit of rock for good measure.
+Maybe something was lost in the mixing from when the song was recorded, but Come Clean as it eventually sounded was very pop, not remotely techno, definitely not slow, and all the better for it.
+While the majority of the Metamorphosis album treads down the pop-rock line, Come Clean offers up something sonically much more interesting.
+In stark contrast to Hilary Duff’s smiley, sunny persona, this is a moodier affair that primarily mixes elements of pop and electro, throwing in a bit of rock for good measure.
 The production on the track is absolutely divine, with choppy synths laying the foundation and a high-pitched electronic melody running throughout the song.
-It’s further complemented by guitar riffs and barely audible spoken vocals – all distorted to create a really rich and constantly evolving instrumental.
+It’s further complemented by guitar riffs and barely audible spoken vocals, all distorted to create a really rich and constantly evolving instrumental.
 It’s an unfortunate, yet inevitable by-product of the time that the more interesting aspects of the production are often masked by generic electric guitar fuzz, but sensibly Come Clean never completely loses sight of what it wants to be.

 Given Hilary Duff often felt like a passenger in her own music career at this stage, she could so easily have been the weak link here.
 But conversely, it’s one of her best performances, even if that’s largely unintentional.
-The production on the track is so torrid that it throws her voice around like an empty crisp pack floating on the breeze – which works quite well as there’s a real sense of her struggling to stay in control of the song and at times almost getting lost in the midst of the melodrama.
-There are moments during the second verse where the electric guitar melody almost drowns Hilary Duff out completely, but it really sells the struggle that Come Clean is trying to portray – this is best realised midway through the second verse and the relative desperation with which she searches for the melody: “Trying to find a pigment of truth beneath my skin, UH-UH-UH- OH”.
+The production on the track is so torrid that it throws her voice around like an empty crisp pack floating on the breeze.
+That works well, giving a sense of her struggling to stay in control of the song and at times almost getting lost in the melodrama.
+There are moments during the second verse where the electric guitar melody almost drowns Hilary Duff out completely, but it really sells the struggle that Come Clean is conveying.
+That’s best realised midway through the second verse, and the relative desperation with which she searches for the melody: “Trying to find a pigment of truth beneath my skin, UH-UH-UH-OH”.
 This is most certainly not a singer’s song and employing someone ill-equipped to deliver any more than is minimally necessary ensures delicate homeostasis is maintained throughout.

-Lyrically, Come Clean is really smartly written; the opening: “Let’s go back, back to the beginning, back to when the earth, the sun, the stars all aligned” is a genius moment of chin-stroking pop lyricism.
-And whilst the song doesn’t maintain that level of profundity, there are some brilliantly obtuse moments scattered throughout, like: “’Cause different doesn’t feel so different, and going out is better than always staying in”.
-Again, it really sets Come Clean apart from the rest of Metamorphosis as trying to do something a little different and less formulaic than first appearances of the album suggested.
+Lyrically, Come Clean is smartly written; the opening: “Let’s go back, back to the beginning, back to when the earth, the sun, the stars all aligned” is a genius moment of chin-stroking pop lyricism.
+And while the song doesn’t maintain that level of profundity, there are some brilliantly obtuse moments scattered throughout, like: “’Cos different doesn’t feel so different, and going out is better than always staying in”.
+Again, it sets Come Clean apart from the rest of Metamorphosis as trying to do something a little different and less formulaic than first appearances of the album suggested.